conduktor/conduktor-docs/src/pages/changelog/Console-1.36.0.md

 As a result of the work to enable this new authentication mode, customers are required to delete their existing Partner Zones and re-create them.

+Find more about the [supported authentication mode types](/platform/reference/resource-reference), and about the [creation of partner zones](/platform/navigation/partner-zones).

 ### Conduktor Trust

 ### Quality of life improvements